Apr 9, 2025

 - Domicile

-Your permanent home, this is the location you intend to return to after being away.
+Considered your permanent home, this is the location you intend to return to after being away.
 Though you may live in another state, you are often considered a resident of the state where your domicile is situated.

 - Usually, a domicile is based on factors such as where you live, work, vote, and have relatives.